eypae/historicalExtremeRainfall/README.md

-# historicalExtremeRainfall

-## Use Case – Historical Extreme Rainfall Events
+# Historical Extreme Rainfall Events
 The Climate Team needs to serve historical data for global extreme rainfall events in a format that can be easily consumed by business intelligence tools such as Power BI.

 ## Problem Statement: